bfoerster/nodejs-typescript-playground/README.md

-This is just a playground for node.js and the circuit breaker mechanism.
+This is just a playground for node.js and typescript.